 Lawrence has been supported by a tremendous number of alumni, parents and other constituents.
 One way many of these individuals have given back is through their financial contributions to support the experiential learning of students in the areas of internships, volunteering, research and other areas of investigation into their life after Lawrence.
 Below is information about some possible sources of funding.
-If you have questions about these funds please contact The Office of Career, Life, and Community Engagement or click the appropriate links to learn more about how to apply.
+If you have questions about these funds please contact the Career Center or click the appropriate links to learn more about how to apply.

 Florence Kasel was a Menasha resident who, having been plagued with health problems the latter part of their life, created the Florence Kasel Testamentary Trust in 1975 to enable Lawrence students to be of assistance to mankind through the development of techniques and training for the improvement of the medical profession.
 Additionally, the trust is designed to encourage individuals who might otherwise not be able to afford such medical training.
 The Kasel Fund supports unique research projects, medical field internships, and medical training (including CNA and EMT coursework).
 We aim to continue funding students for local opportunities; however, student projects, internships, or training outside of the Fox Cities are also considered if their project aim will benefit the medical community.